-The WorkSpaces Management console lets you provision, reboot, rebuild, and delete WorkSpaces.
-To manage the underlying OS for the WorkSpaces, you can use standard Microsoft Active Directory tools such as Group Policy to manage the WorkSpaces.
+The WorkSpaces Management console lets you provision, restart, rebuild, restore, and delete WorkSpaces.
+To manage the underlying OS for the WorkSpaces, you can use standard Microsoft Active Directory tools such as Group Policy or your choice of Linux orchestration tools to manage the WorkSpaces.
 In the case when you have integrated WorkSpaces with an existing Active Directory domain, you can manage your WorkSpaces using the same tools and techniques you are using for your existing on-premises desktops.
 If you have not integrated with an existing Active Directory, you can set up a Directory Administration WorkSpace to perform management tasks.
 Please see the documentation for more information.

-Q: What is the difference between rebooting and rebuilding a WorkSpace?
+Q: What is the difference between restarting and rebuilding a WorkSpace?

-A reboot is just the same as a regular operating system (OS) reboot.
-A rebuild will retain the user volume on the WorkSpace (D:) but will return the WorkSpace to its original state (any changes made to the system drive (C:) will not be retained).
+A restart is just the same as a regular operating system (OS) reboot.
+A rebuild will retain the user volume on the WorkSpace but will return the WorkSpace to its original state (any changes made to the system drive will not be retained).

-Q: How do I remove a WorkSpace I no longer require?
+Q: How do I remove an Amazon WorkSpace I no longer require?

 To remove a WorkSpace you no longer require, you can “delete” the Workspace.
 This will remove the underlying instance supporting the WorkSpace and the WorkSpace will no longer exist.
 Deleting a WorkSpace will also remove any data stored on the volumes attached to the WorkSpace, so please confirm you have saved any data you must keep prior to deleting a WorkSpace.

-Q: Can I provide more than one Workspace per user?
+Q: Can I provide more than one Amazon Workspace per user?

 No. You can currently only provide one WorkSpace for each user.